Frequently Asked Questions¶

 You can switch calibre to using a backed up library folder by simply clicking the calibre icon on the toolbar and choosing your backup library folder.
 A backed up library folder backs up your custom columns and saved searches as well as all your books and metadata.

-If you want to backup the calibre configuration/plugins, you have to backup the config directory.
-You can find this config directory via Preferences->Miscellaneous.
-Note that restoring configuration directories is not officially supported, but should work in most cases.
-Just copy the contents of the backup directory into the current configuration directory to restore.
+If you want to backup the calibre configuration/plugins, you have to backup the config folder.
+You can find this config folder via Preferences → Miscellaneous.
+Note that restoring configuration folders is not officially supported, but should work in most cases.
+Just copy the contents of the backup folder into the current configuration folder to restore.

 A permission denied error can occur because of many possible reasons, none of them having anything to do with calibre.